 A unique part of the wedding was that they reflected some of the Native American heritage and had elders bless the wedding with burning sage and also the beautiful blanket that they draped around the couple.
 Another highlight was that they were able to use Sweet GiGi cakes by Jessica Johnston.
 Jessica and Tresa actually attended high school and college together.
 The “cakes” were amazing, I must say!
 The couple actually crossed off a venue from their list because they were not allowed to use Sweet GiGi.

 After she graduated she went to french pastry school in New York then to Chicago to intern with the people of cupcake wars.
 This is her passion and I buy every single birthday or holiday treat from her so it was only appropriate I make sure she could bring my wedding vision to life.
-Funny side note: when the Nines told us we couldn’t use her I knew immediately they were off my list!

 I actually knew Tresa through friends and had photographed one of her best friend’s wedding some years back.
 I was happy to hear that (in her ow words): “We wanted moments captured and feelings behind images.
 Him and his assistant were calm and flexible with our huge families and wedding parties.
 I would go as far to say the guests felt incredibly comfortable with their humor and enjoyed their presence.
 You guys did amazing!”